NusantaraProject-ROM/android_platform_testing/docs/basics/index.md

 ## Overview

-Before understanding how testing is done on [Android platform] (http://source.android.com/devices/index.html), please refer to the Android platform architecture for an overview.
+Before understanding how testing is done on [Android platform](http://source.android.com/devices/index.html), please refer to the Android platform architecture for an overview.
 The diagram from that page is embedded below for convenience:

 ![Android platform architecture](../imgs/ape_fwk_all.png)